For your security, you will be logged out of your session in 5 minutes.

 For your security, you have been logged out of your session due to inactivity.

-Under Electric Rule 24, PG&E electric customers can enroll in demand response programs offered by third-party Demand Response Providers (DRPs).
-These programs provide customers with incentives to reduce their electric consumption during times of peak demand.
+This program has two objectives: To help customers reduce their electricity usage and to help the State achieve its greenhouse gas emissions reductions goals.
+Under Rule 24, customers enroll in programs offered by third-party Demand Response Providers (DRPs).
+These programs offer incentives for customers to reduce electric consumption during times of peak demand.

 Under Electric Rule 24, PG&E electric customers can enroll in demand response programs offered by third-party Demand Response Providers (DRPs).
 Demand response programs are programs that provide customers with incentives to reduce their electric consumption during times of peak demand.
 Rule 24 allows third-party DRPs to solicit PG&E customers to participate in their demand response programs and to then "bid in" the electricity reduction into the wholesale electricity market administered by the California Independent System Operator (CAISO).
 The California Public Utilities Commission (CPUC) approved Electric Rule 24 with the goal of promoting demand response participation in CAISO markets.